 In addition, government restrictions have at times led to moratoria on elective ocular surgeries in many jurisdictions, which had significantly reduced, and may in the future continue to significantly reduce, the demand for INVELTYS, which is indicated for the treatment of post-operative inflammation and pain following ocular surgery.
-The extent of the impact of the COVID-19 pandemic on the Company's commercialization efforts of EYSUVIS and INVELTYS and its operational and financial performance will depend on certain developments, including the length and severity of this pandemic, the timing and extent of any resurgence of the COVID-19 virus or any variant strains of the virus, the availability and effectiveness of vaccines, and the impact of the foregoing on its customers, employees and vendors and government agencies, all of which are uncertain and cannot be predicted.
+While surgeries have returned to historical levels, the COVID-19 pandemic had negatively impacted revenues from INVELTYS in prior periods.
+The COVID-19 pandemic has generally had an adverse impact on the launch of pharmaceutical products, and the Company believes the pandemic has impacted, and may continue to impact, the launch of EYSUVIS.
+The Company does not know the extent to which the COVID-19 pandemic will impact its development of KPI-012 or any other product candidate it develops.
+The extent of the impact of the COVID-19 pandemic on the Company's commercialization efforts of EYSUVIS and INVELTYS, its clinical development of KPI-012, its preclinical developments programs and its operational and financial performance will depend on certain developments, including the length and severity of this pandemic, the timing and extent of any resurgence of the COVID-19 virus or any variant strains of the virus, the availability and effectiveness of vaccines, and the impact of the foregoing on its customers, employees, vendors and government agencies, all of which are uncertain and cannot be predicted.
 The Company cannot reasonably estimate the extent to which the disruption may materially impact its condensed consolidated results of operations or financial position.

-Use of Estimates-The preparation of condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expense, and related disclosures.
+Use of Estimates- The preparation of condensed consolidated financial statements in conformity with accounting principles generally accepted in the United States of America ("U.S. GAAP") requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, expense, and related disclosures.
 The Company bases estimates and assumptions on historical experience when available and on various factors that it believes to be reasonable under the circumstances.
 The Company evaluates its estimates and assumptions on an ongoing basis.
-Estimates and assumptions relied upon in preparing these condensed consolidated financial statements relate to, but are not limited to, revenue recognition, inventory, the present value of lease liabilities and the corresponding right-of-use assets, the fair value of warrants, stock-based compensation, accrued expenses and the recoverability of the Company's net deferred tax assets and related valuation allowance.
+Estimates and assumptions relied upon in preparing these condensed consolidated financial statements relate to, but are not limited to, revenue recognition, inventory, the present value of lease liabilities and the corresponding right-of-use assets, the fair value of warrants, contingent consideration, stock-based compensation, accrued expenses and the recoverability of the Company's net deferred tax assets and related valuation allowance.
 Actual results may differ from these estimates under different assumptions or conditions.

-Net Loss per Share-Basic net loss per share is computed using the weighted average number of common shares outstanding during the period.
+Net Loss per Share-Basic net loss per share is computed using the weighted-average number of common shares outstanding during the period.
 Diluted net loss per share is computed using the weighted average number of common shares outstanding during the period and, if dilutive, the weighted average number of potential shares of common stock, including the assumed exercise of stock options and warrants and the issuance of unvested restricted stock units ("RSUs") and performance-based restricted stock units ("PSUs").